lizbur10/lizbur10.github.io/_posts/2018-11-13-putting_it_all_together.markdown

 Throughout the process, I spent a fair amount of additional time restructuring, reorganizing, and refactoring.
 This also was very satisying.
 At first I couldn't remember where anything was in my project to save my life.
 But after spending a lot of time with the code, coding and recoding, streamlining and consolidating, restructuring and DRYing, now that only happens about half the time.

 ## Final Thoughts
-My project still feels pretty thin to me, but it's pretty far from being ready for prime time.
-There are a lot features that are still to be added and improvements to be made to what *is* there.
-But looking back over everything I'd done helped me realize that some of that thinness was actually the product of a whole lot of work: sometimes less on the page (whether it's the files containing your code or the browser window showing your app) is better.
+The project is still a work in progress.
+There are a lot features that are still to be added and improvements to be made to what is there.
+But looking back over everything I'd done helped me realize that my initial reaction to its simplicity was mistaken: there's solid functionality in the backend while the interface is simple and straightforward.
+That's a good thing.